eleda77/eleda77.github.io/docs/vocab_list.md

 **peristalsis** - involuntary muscle movement that moves food through your gastrointestinal tract

 **peristyle** - a row of columns surrounding a space within a building such as a court or edging a veranda or porch

+**peroration** - the concluding part of a speech, typically intended to inspire enthusiasm in the audience

 **pessimal** - bad to a maximal extent; worst